Eust0013/reference-website/README.md

 - There are four major display properties.
 Inline: allows the element on the same line (height and width properties have no effect).
 Block: forces the element to be on its own line regardless of its width.
 Inline-block: The element is formatted as an inline element but you can apply height and width values.
 None: The element is completely removed.
 14. Write a brief explanation of flexbox property.
 - The flexbox property controls the flow and alignment of elements for more complex layouts.
+15. What are different types of flexbox properties and what is the major difference between them?
+- The flexbox property controls the flow and alignment of elements for more complex layouts.
+The two types of flexbox properties are container properties (flex-direction, flex-wrap, justify-content, align-items, and align-content) and flex item properties (order, flex, flex-grow, flex-shrink, and align-self).
+Container properties affect the parent element, or container.
+The flex item properties affect the direct child elements, or flex items.